 Permission numbers will NOT override class capacity and course requisites/prerequisites and enrollment capacities, and prerequisites/requisites will continue to be enforced.
 Also, students should keep in mind that permission numbers are randomly generated, so the permission number that a student is given does not affect the student’s ability to enroll and/or the order in which they can enroll.

-No. Beginning the seventh instructional day of the quarter, all class sections will require a permission number to enroll.
+No. During the Late Add Period, all class sections will require a permission number to enroll.
 For a list of important dates by term visit: http://www.csueastbay.edu/registrar/important-dates/index.html

 Permission numbers can be obtained from the instructor or department offering the course.
 For contact information visit http://webapps.csueastbay.edu/public/staffdir/